 If you aspire to be a professional life model, there simply isn’t enough work in community draws to fill your time.
-A community draw is at best one or two commitments per month.
+Besides, a community draw is at best one or two commitments per month.
 The only solid option for filling your appointment book is to take work at universities.
 By this I mean any instructed class.
 You can usually find art departments that employ models at state universities, private colleges, art institutes, and local museums/galleries.

 In a university you will usually be booked by an administrative assistant tasked with coordinating all models, but you will work directly for a professor.
 Ultimately, your employer is actually the students who are paying for their education (or their parents).
 Simply put, since expensive degrees are being pursued the stakes are higher.
-Rarely in academia is nudity presented to the customers (students) during normal coursework.
+Rarely in academia is nudity presented to the consumers (students) during normal coursework.
 Such is the case with figure art.

 Because of these facts, it’s crucial for the model to be ‘benign’ in an instructed course.
 The professor or art teacher, skilled in their craft, will guide every session in the delivery of basic skills.
 The model is a tool to this end.
 As such the model belongs to the professor.
-A good model will show up early, prepare the dais and themselves as quickly as possible, and then stay quiet, ready and attentive.
+A good model will show up early, prepare the dais and themselves as quickly as possible, and then stay quiet ready and attentive.

 Some professors will allow you to play music quietly during poses.
-It is best to ask in a warm, deferential manner prior to class.
+It is best to ask in a warm manner prior to class.
 If it is allowed, special attention should be paid to lowering the volume completely during non-posing classroom instruction.
 This will require diligence, but the reward of music (especially for me) is worth the effort.
-Other professors don’t ever want to compete with music in the classroom, and prefer silence.
+Other professors don’t ever want to compete with music in their classroom, and prefer silence.
 All a model can do is ask, and then abide by the wishes of the instructor.

 The attributes of a model most prized by instructors are attentiveness, enthusiasm, appropriateness of suggested poses, and excellence in performing them.
 The attributes of an instructor that are most prized by a model are friendly (rather than demanding) negotiations of needs and poses, consideration of the model’s condition and comfort while in poses, and respectful warm communication in the presence of students.

 I will close this section by relating a personal anecdote.
-I was hired by a favorite professor in Milwaukee when she got a gig to teach Intro to Drawing at a private college.
+I was hired by a favorite professor in Milwaukee when she got a gig to teach “Intro to Drawing” at a private college.
 She signed me up for nine dates over a semester.
 As will usually happen in a classroom with multiple encounters, the students and I became comfortable with one another by the third or fourth session.

 … and I will have been an inspiration in the infancy of their greatness!
-How cool would that be?